📈 Get daily crypto insights that make you smarter about your money

 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Cryptocurrency markets are highly volatile, and readers should conduct their own research before making investment decisions.
 Past performance is not indicative of future results.

-Markets still pricing 50bps of cuts by year end despite the hawkish tone.
-That disconnect between positioning and Fed guidance is what causes these liquidation cascades.
+1. markets pricing 50bps more cuts by year end despite the hawkish tone. the disconnect between powell and market expectations is wild